 Maryland Self Defense Charge Attorney

 Understanding the nuances in a self defense case can be challenging.
-The attorneys at the Law Offices of Randolph Rice can help you navigate the intricacies of your case so that you can build a strong self defense case for yourself.
+The attorneys at Rice, Murtha & Psoras can help you navigate the intricacies of your case so that you can build a strong self defense case for yourself.
 Connect with us soon.
 Call (410) 834-3678 or visit the Law Office of Randolph Rice’s website to learn more about how we can represent you or just to set up a free consultation.